kubaparol/GitHub-SDK/README.md

 ![screen app](./assets/app-screen.png)

+&nbsp;

 ## :mag: Overview

 This project is something like a [Software Development Kit](https://pl.wikipedia.org/wiki/Software_development_kit).
 It provides a simple way to use the GitHub API.

 You can enter your username and a generated token.

+Name and token fields are validated.

+My SDK is built according to TDD methodology, i.e. red- green-refactor.

 [Click to see]() the live version of my app and check your repositories!